-CONTRACTOR An organization or entity that has a prepaid capitated contract with AHCCCS pursuant to A.R.S. § 36-2904, A.R.S. § 36-2940, A.R.S. § 36-2944, or Chapter 34 of A.R.S.
-Title 36, to provide goods and services to members either directly or through subcontracts with providers, in conformance with contractual requirements and state and Federal law, rules, regulations, and policies.
+CONTRACTOR An organization or entity that has a prepaid capitated contract with

+AHCCCS pursuant to A.R.S. § 36-2904, A.R.S. § 36-2940, A.R.S. § 36-2944, or Chapter 34 of A.R.S.
+Title 36, to provide goods and services to members either directly or through subcontracts with providers, in conformance with contractual requirements and local court, regardless of whether an appeal from that judgment is pending.

+Federal and State law, rules, regulations, and policies.